norsk-datateknikk/neoden4/README.md

 - The pnp  will tries to find the second mark,it should fail again, say yes to find it. search for your second fiducial mark, then click save. (again if you get an out of bounds error, read the note above about where to place the eagle file).
 - The pnp software should now update all your components to the correct place
 - Then update the left bottom position XY to the newly updated first component XY position and recreate the panel by clicking the panel button. save it, test by single step, or using align.

-@notes
- generates a loadable csv, tested on machine

- user stacks work correctly

- special feeders are on again, you may need to use V4.1.3 B9 if stack doesn't load correctly

- nearly all parameters are configurable now

- From @HolliM
- - A fix so that fiducials are found even if the name or value starts with the letters "FID".
-It does however not distinguish between top/bottom side.
-The output always contains both types, but they are easy to delete in Neoden4 software.
- - Code to determine the width of the board plus calculating bottom coordinates, so that flipping the board on the Y axis to do bottom side will still have correct (and mirrored) coordinates.

-@todo
- bug test
- fix % in reel names breaking the script ( possibly other places too )